ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/user.md

 ALTER USER user DEFAULT ROLE ALL EXCEPT role1, role2
 ```

-Assigns grants from a user with a `john` account to a user with a `jack` account:
+Allows the user with `john` account to grant his privileges to the user with `jack` account:

 ``` sql
 ALTER USER john GRANTEES jack;